-Minimum Bicycle Parking Required - Each development subject to Section 20.04.03(1) of the UDO shall provide a minimum of six bicycle parking spaces or the number of bicycle parking spaces required in Table 04-13: Minimum Bicycle Parking Requirements, whichever is more.
+Minimum Bicycle Parking Required - Each development subject to Section 20.04.03(l) of the UDO shall provide a minimum of six bicycle parking spaces or the number of bicycle parking spaces required in Table 04-13: Minimum Bicycle Parking Requirements, whichever is more.
 In the MD zoning district, for residential uses, the number of bicycle parking spaces required is 20 percent of the provided vehicle parking, or one space per five bedrooms, whichever is more.
-For commercial uses, the number of bicycle parking spaces required is five percent of the provided vehicle parking spaces are required is five percent of the provided vehicle parking spaces are required per the calculations for the residential use, and 0.6 bicycle parking space is required for the commercial use for a total of seven bicycle parking spaces.
+For commercial uses, the number of bicycle parking spaces required is five percent of the provided vehicle parking.
+In this case, 5.8 bicycle parking spaces are required per the calculations for the residential use, and 0.6 bicycle parking space is required for the commercial use for a total of seven bicycle parking spaces.
+The proposal includes six bicycle racks for a total of 12 bicycle parking spaces.